Exploring non-Euclidean photonics: Pseudosphere microlaser: Solutions of the wave equation with Dirichlet boundary conditions

-A major difference with Eq. (\ref{eq:secular_eq}) for the tractoid is that the wavenumber $k$ now appears in the order $i\mu$ of the modified Bessel function and not in the argument as it was the case for the disk.
-The spectra of the disk and the tractoid are plotted in figure \ref{fig:compa_disk_tractoid}.
+A major difference with Eq. (\ref{eq:secular_eq}) for the tractoid is that there the wavenumber $k$ appears in the index $i\mu$ of the modified Bessel function and not in the argument, as in Eq.~(\ref{eq:secular1}).
+The spectra of the disk and the tractoid are plotted in Fig.~\ref{fig:compa_disk_tractoid}.
 When $m$ is sufficiently large, and $p$ small, modes of the disk and the tractoid are very close to each other.
 For $p = 1$ and $m\simeq 100$, the relative difference between modes of the disk and the tractoid is around 0.2 \%.
 When $p$ gets larger, the difference also increases.
 Actually for a large azimuthal number $m$ and a small radial number $p$, the wave is mainly located along the circular boundary of the tractoid [cf. Fig. \ref{fig:analytic_trumpet}(a)] where the tractoid surface looks similar to a flat disk.